riser-platform/riser/examples/emojivoto/README.md

-A microservice demo using three services.
-See https://github.com/BuoyantIO/emojivoto/tree/master/emojivoto-web for more information.
+Emjo.voto is a microservice demo using three apps: two GRPC data services and one web frontend.
+See https://github.com/BuoyantIO/emojivoto for the source code and other information.
+Each app has its own app config in their respective folders.
+Review and update each app config before deploying them.